isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 &#x2610;  <i><b>A) Immigration Clearance</b></i>

-You must present yourself for immigration clearance at a point of entry into Singapore.
-You must satisfy the basic entry requirements before you can be considered for entry.
-The period of stay granted wil be shown on the visit pass endorsement given on your passport.
-Please note that from <b><u>10 Oct 2021</u></b>, all foreign visitors arriving in Singapore <b><u>via air</u></b> will be notified digitally of their Visit Pass (e-Pass) through email.
-There will not be any physical endorsement on your passport.
-The e-Pass notification will indicate the period of stay granted and last day of stay allowed.
-Please ensure that you provide a valid email address when submitting the SG Arrival Card to ensure that you receive the e-Pass.
-Click <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints">here</a> for more information about the e-Pass.

-Travellers will be asked to produce the following documents as part of the immigration clearance process:
+Travellers will be asked to produce the following documents as part of the immigration process:

 <ul style="list-style-type:lower-roman;">
 		<li>Negative PDT report, if required</li>